ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/5-build-android-chat-app.md

 implementation(files("libs/onnxruntime-release.aar"))
 ```

-After that, click `File`->`Sync Project with Gradle`
+Finally, click **File > Sync Project with Gradle**

 #### Build and run the app

-When you press Run, the build will be executed, and then the app will be copied and installed on the Android device.
+When you select **Run**, the build will be executed, and then the app will be copied and installed on the Android device.
 This app will automatically download the Phi-3-mini model during the first run.
 After the download, you can input the prompt in the text box and execute it to run the model.

-You should now see a running app on your phone that looks like this:
+You should now see a running app on your phone, which looks like this:

 ![App screenshot](screenshot.png)